-In the Trans protocol [31], used by the Transis system [32], processes attach positive and negative acknowledgments to messages they multicast.
-The processes then use these acknowledgments, along with per-process sequence numbers, to build a directed acyclic graph over the messages, which determines the order in which they must be delivered.
+In the Trans protocol [28], used by Transis [29], processes attach positive and negative acknowledgments to messages they multicast.
+These acknowledgments, along with perprocess sequence numbers, are used to build a directed acyclic graph over the messages, which determines the total order.

-These alternative approaches to ordering have also been used to build successful practical messaging systems that can achieve good performance on modern networks.
-JGroups [33] is a popular, highly-configurable messaging toolkit that includes a total ordering protocol based on a sequencer (as well as less expensive FIFO ordering).
-A 2008 performance evaluation reports that, with an 8-machine cluster on a 1-gigabit network, the FIFO multicast protocol achieves 405 Mbps throughput with 1000-byte messages and reaches 693 Mbps with 5000-byte messages [34].
-Using the same setup described in Section IV, we measured the total ordering protocol as reaching 650 Mbps on a 1-gigabit network with 1350-byte messages (with the FIFO protocol reaching 880 Mbps) and up to 3 Gbps on a 10-gigabit network (with the FIFO protocol reaching over 4 Gbps).
+These alternative approaches to ordering have also been used to build successful practical messaging systems that achieve good performance on modern networks.
+JGroups [30] is a popular, highly-configurable messaging toolkit that includes a sequencer-based total ordering protocol, as well as less expensive FIFO ordering.
+A 2008 evaluation reports that, on a 1-gigabit network, the FIFO protocol achieves 405 Mbps throughput with 1000-byte messages and 693 Mbps with 5000byte messages [31].
+Using the setup in Section IV, we measure 650 Mbps throughput for the total ordering protocol on a 1-gigabit network with 1350-byte messages (880 Mbps for FIFO) and 3 Gbps on a 10-gigabit network (4 Gbps for FIFO).

-Isis2 [35], [36] is a cloud computing library that, among other capabilities, includes totally ordered multicast using a sequencer-based protocol, stronger safety guarantees using Paxos, and a weaker, cheaper FIFO multicast.
-Isis2 allows users to work with replicated distributed objects (automatically maintaining consistent copies at all processes using its multicast primitives), and provides other useful features, such as a built-in distributed hash table and support for out-of-band file transfer.
+Isis2 [32], [33] is a cloud computing library that includes totally ordered multicast using a sequencer-based protocol, stronger safety guarantees using Paxos, and a weaker, cheaper FIFO multicast.
+Isis2 allows users to work with replicated distributed objects (automatically maintaining consistent copies).